eBay/SparkChamber/README.md

 #### Spark Detector
 While Spark Events define the trigger-action-trace events for the system, the Spark Detector is the engine that acts as a discriminator and executor for appropriate event actions.
 The Spark detector is either invoked from your app's UIKit subclasses to process events, or through the [SparkKit](#sparkkit) framework.

-**Note:** When using subclasses of UI components from SparkKit - the appearance, disappearance, touch, and target action methods will automatically be invoked by the superclass or protocol extension provided in SparkKit _(scrolling and selection event support available soon)_.
+**Note:** When using subclasses of UI components from SparkKit - the appearance, disappearance, touch, scrolling, and target action methods will automatically be invoked by the superclass or protocol extension provided in SparkKit _(selection event support available soon)_.
 You're not required to manually implement the code in the following sections unless your UI component requires unique support.

 #### Appearance events
 Appearance events are triggered by calling Spark Detector's class method: